 It turns out that the aged state of cells is wiped before their identities are reset, so while iPSCs experience a full cellular reprogramming process, it is also possible to halt the process before the second part happens, thus resulting in partial reprogramming, which resets cell age but not identity.

-Earlier this year, the Turn.Bio team published a study showing the potential of using transient mRNAs to trigger partial cell reprogramming .
+In 2020, the Turn.Bio team published a study showing the potential of using transient mRNAs to trigger partial cell reprogramming .
 The approach activates the same OSKM factors but in a slightly different way using transient mRNAs.
 In order to facilitate a better partial reprogramming of the cells, the researchers also added two more factors, LIN28 and Nanog, to the original Yamanaka lineup, making OSKMLN.

 Turn.Bio is now on the road to bringing partial cellular reprogramming therapies to human trials, and in July 2019, Kizoo Technology Ventures announced that it was supporting the biotech to help it to develop its technology to that end.
 We also interviewed Professor Vittorio Sebastiano of Turn.Bio at the Undoing Aging 2019 conference in Berlin about this research.

 In April 2021, Turn.Bio announced that it had secured additional funding from Khosla, Shanda Group and Formic Ventures and that it was investigating treatments for dermatologic, osteoarthritic, ophthalmic and muscular conditions.